 ArcGIS Enterprise 10.5 and Portal for ArcGIS 10.3.1 and 10.4.1 have limited support for markup.

 Sharing your markup lets others consume it.
 Mobile workers in the field and ArcGIS users in the office can see and act on what you've found.
 How recipients can use the markup that you share depends on how you share it.
 If you share it directly with another mobile worker as a .markup file, they can open and work with the markup in Explorer.
-If you share it with your organization as a markup layer, those that you share it with can use it through your organization both in the field and in the office.
+If you share it with your organization as a markup layer, those with whom you share it can use it through your organization both in the field and in the office.

 Using markup shared as a .markup file directly from another user or device is the same as using markup that you create yourself.
 You can open it in Explorer and then add markup, manage markup layers, and share markup the same as you would any markup layer and as discussed earlier in this topic.

 When using markup shared as a markup layer with your organization, you can work with the markup outside of Explorer.
 You can use it in ArcGIS Pro 2.0 or later, ArcGIS Online, and ArcGIS Enterprise.
-In ArcGIS Pro, open the Catalog pane, select the Portal category, browse to the markup item in your organization, and drag it into your map.
+In ArcGIS Pro, open the Catalog pane, select the Portal category, browse to the markup item in your organization, and drag it onto your map.
 In ArcGIS Online or ArcGIS Enterprise, you can add the markup to a new map, and save and use that map as you would any other map.

 If you want to convert your markup to KML, you can do so with ArcGIS Pro.